akarshan-kumar/Adv-rag/Readme.md

 - Enter a question related to the uploaded document.
 - The app retrieves relevant chunks, processes them through the LLM, and provides an answer.

+### Example
+#### Question:
+"What is the CEO's name and his earnings?
+Are they aligned with market standards?"

+#### Answer:
+"The CEO's name is John Doe.
+His earnings are $1.2 million annually, which are aligned with market standards based on recent industry data."

 ---